digitalocean/api-v2/README.md

 <p>To list all Droplets in your account, send a GET request to <code>/v2/droplets</code>.</p>

-<p>The response body will be an array containing objects representing each Droplet.
-These will have the standard Droplet attributes:</p>
+<p>The response body will be a JSON object with a key of <code>droplets</code>.
+This will be set to an array containing objects representing each Droplet.
+These will contain the standard Droplet attributes:</p>

 <table class="pure-table pure-table-horizontal">
     <thead>